top of page

 Andy loves nothing more than helping people find greater joy in the world around them.

 A trained actor in youth, in St Andrews he began to develop his audience-engagement as a hobbyist filmmaker and lead guitarist in a blues-rock band.

 From the age of 16 he has been a tutor with Speak Easy UK - an organisation who train delegates in presentation skills and public speaking.
 With Speak Easy Andy has trained a vast diversity of delegates, from university students to established business people, from Optometrists to Footballers.
 Through recent work with the League-Manager's Association Andy has coached professional football coaches, club spokespeople and TV presenters.

 This practiced ability to work with a guide such a diversity of people makes Andy an equally effective Director and Producer of films, and is now a multi-award-winning filmmaker connecting with new communities and new concepts every day.

 We're here to save the world, and the ethos of The Top Of The Tree is that people should want to change their behaviours and save the world because it makes them feel good.
 By engaging with people positively, and giving people something to aspire towards (rather than to run away from) we take the strongest and most effective steps towards the world we really want to live in.

-I’ve called this ‘Life & Mind of a Rock’N’Roll Conservationist’ because I love the world on which we live, and that’s loaded with the pursuit of feeling awesome.
-What if you could look out at the world and be damn proud of what you saw, because you made it the way it is.
-And you'll see hardships along the way, and there will be plenty of nay-sayers trying stop you, but you go on anyway, because making the world a better place makes you feel freakin’ awesome.
-That’s Rock’N’Roll Conservation.
+What if you could look out at the world and be damn proud of what you saw, because you made it the way it is?
+Yes you'll see hardships along the way, and there will be plenty of nay-sayers trying stop you.
+'The Man' will build walls, tell you that you're too small to make a difference, and insist that the status quo can't change.
+But you go on anyway, because making the world a better place makes you feel freakin’ awesome.